Steady population growth in coastal towns and the impact of climate change are driving our plans for the Great Southern.

 The region has a number of local independent town water supply schemes.
 There are also 2 integrated networks – the Lower Great Southern Towns Water Supply Scheme (LGSTWSS) and the Great Southern Towns Water Supply Scheme (GSTWSS).

 Summaries of our regional water and wastewater schemes are currently being updated and will be available shortly.

 Our plans to secure drinking water supplies

-In the Great Southern region, we are undertaking several projects to secure drinking water supplies for the mid- to long-term, including:
+In the Great Southern region, we have a number of strategies to help secure drinking water supplies for the mid- to long-term, including: